Check this space for occasional updates and other items of interest.

 This is a photo (slightly cropped to fit) of the last band of aboriginal people in North America to fight and resist the takeover of their landbase by the United States government.
 Numbering about 39 men, women, and children, this band of Apaches including Naiche, son of Cochise (on horseback) and Geronimo (standing in front of Naiche), evaded capture by a quarter of the US army and three thousand Mexican troops, finally turning themselves in, ending a key chapter in human history.

-The ending of a band-living, non-agricultural way of life among the aboriginal peoples of North America happened in about the same way it has happened worldwide.
+The ending of lifeways apart from civilization among the aboriginal peoples of North America happened in about the same way it has happened worldwide.
 Central among proximate causes has been the growth of the population of those of us in civilization.
 The root cause has been civilization itself.

 The people in the photo are standing on a spot in what is today southern Arizona.
 Twenty years after the photo was taken, my grandmother took a teaching job in a small town not far from that spot.
 She lived into the late 1980s.
-Indeed, it wasn't long ago that people still lived freely, as had their ancestors, apart from agriculture-based industrial civilization, right here where we in the United States live today.
+Indeed, it wasn't long ago that people still lived freely, as had their ancestors, in ways foreign to agriculture-based industrial civilization, right here where we in the United States live today.

 Likewise, relative to the whole of human history, it has been only in the last instant that not everyone has lived in small bands, foraging and hunting for food, attuned to rather than trying to separate themselves from nature.